wkopl/circleci-multiarch/README.md

 # circleci-multiarch

-A demo of a circleci multiarch build for Graviton and x86
+A simple demo of a circleci multi-architecture build for Graviton and x86.